OutpostUniverse/HFL/ReadMe.md

 Normally memory hacks of the nature used in this project can be a bit unsafe as they are dependent on particular binary layouts of classes and structures.
 Such layouts are subject to change during a recompile.
 However, as the source code for Outpost 2 is unavailable, it is extremely unlikely it will ever be recompiled, hence memory hacks should be reasonably safe to use.

-This is incomplete software.
-If your computer crashes or you lose data because you used this, I cannot and will not be held responsible for any bad things that occur.
-Use at your own risk.

 ## Usage

 This library is distributed as part of the [MissionSDK](https://github.com/OutpostUniverse/OP2MissionSDK).
 An Outpost 2 mission project can reference the MissionSDK project, which will bring in access to HFL.
 For a template mission project, see the [LevelTemplate](https://github.com/OutpostUniverse/LevelTemplate) project.
 The LevelTemplate project is already configured to use the MissionSDK, and hence also provides access to HFL.